statisticalbiotechnology/dia_sum/log.md

 Check what is endogenous peptide.

 # Log
+## 2022-04-21
+### 10:00 started looking at and comparing mine and lukas simprot
+My simulate peptide

+Has more parameters
+Is more flexible

+Lukas is much more clean

+### 14:00 Recoding to try to make the same flexibility for pf peptides in Lukas script
+### 16:40 not done but need to go

 ## 2022-04-20
 ### 08:00 cleaning plots
 ### 14:00 snakemaking bugging even though it worked before